getporter/porter/docs/content/build-image.md

 # TODO: update the registry to your own, e.g. myregistry/porter-hello:v0.1.0
 tag: getporter/porter-hello:v0.1.0

-# Uncomment the line below to set a specific name for the invocation image
-#invocationImage: getporter/porter-hello-installer:0.1.0

 # Uncomment the line below to use a template Dockerfile for your invocation image
 #dockerfile: Dockerfile.tmpl